Chart Color Schemes

 South Townsville - Railway Estate ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-South Townsville-Railway Estate showed cultural diversity below average, with 83.6% citizens, 84.8% born in Australia, and 92.6% speaking English only at home.
-Christianity dominated as the main religion, making up 49.1%.
-Judaism stood out with 0.2%, compared to 0.1% regionally.
+South Townsville-Railway Estate had a cultural diversity index below average, with 83.6% of its residents being citizens, 84.8% born in Australia, and 92.6% speaking English only at home.
+Christianity was the predominant religion, accounting for 49.1%.
+Judaism, however, was overrepresented at 0.2%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity